Wamala-Emmanuel/CRUD-in-VueJs-MongoDB/README.md

 # CRUD-in-VueJs-MongoDB
-A CRUD web application in VueJs(vuex &amp; vue-router), MongoDB, ExpressJs, NodeJs.
+A CRUD web application in VueJs(vuex &amp; vue-router), MongoDB, ExpressJs and NodeJs.